falcondb/MyNotes/Linux/source-code-study/5.x.x/Synchronization/RCU.md

   /* Advance to a new grace period and initialize state. */ rcu_seq_start   ==>  WRITE_ONCE(&rcu_state.gp_seq + 1); smp_mb();

-  /*
-	 * Set the quiescent-state-needed bits in all the rcu_node
-	 * structures for all currently online CPUs in breadth-first
-	 * order, starting from the root rcu_node structure, */
   rcu_state.gp_state = RCU_GP_INIT

 	rcu_for_each_node_breadth_first(rnp)